bartoszgebarowski/Chrome-rock-band/README.md

 * What instruments are they playing on ?
 * How i can contact them ?

-While some of these needs are beyond the scope of this project, the author of this website has endeavored to answer all of these questions in order to take full advantage of the newly acquired skills.
+While some of these needs are beyond the scope of this project, the author of this website has endeavored to answer all of these questions by making the most of his newly acquired skills.

 As a side note: although this site contains slang elements, it generally avoids the use of swearing, with one exception (it was censored during the development process)